 When we don’t get enough protein in our diet, this can show up as food cravings for meat or other high protein foods like eggs or beans.

-Make no mistake, if you are protein-deficient then your body will send cravings so that you consume more protein.
+Make no mistake, if you are protein-deficient then your body will send cravings for meat so that you consume more protein.
 Why?
 Because protein is really important to your body!

 Protein serves vital functions such as:

 - making hormones like insulin that regulate blood sugar levels

 In fact, the list goes on.
 Protein is one of the most important nutrients in your body.
 It’s the most likely the reason you are craving chicken!
 You are actually craving protein!

 Now why would you be protein-deficient in the first place?
 There are many reasons:

 - You could have increased the intensity of your workouts and now your body is falling behind on it’s protein reserves